 Clinical Case: A 45-year-old woman is scheduled for a hysterectomy.
 She is being treated for hypertension, and is otherwise healthy.
-During your informed consent discussion, do you tell her there is a chance that she could die?
+During your preoperative discussion, do you explain to her as informed consent that she could die during anesthesia?

 “Yes.
 What is that sticker on your forehead?” she asked.

 “It says ‘I just got out of residency yesterday,’” the doctor answered with a smile.

 Sound absurd?
 Let’s start by looking at data that is available on anesthetic risks.
 A review article by Jenkins and Baker summarizes the incidence of mortality and morbidity associated with anesthesia.
 The authors conducted a Medline search from 1966 to the present for all anesthesia publications with keywords relevant to mortality and morbidity.

 Anesthetic-related mortality was found to be rare.
 The incidence of death related to anesthesia was 1:50,000, and the incidence in ASA I and II patients was 1:100,000.
 Total perioperative mortality within 30 days of surgery was much higher, with rates of 1:200 for elective surgery, and 1:40 for emergency surgery.
 Thirty day mortality was two times higher in 60-79 year olds, five times higher in 80-89 year olds, and seven times higher in patients over 90 years old.

 What were the most common complications of anesthesia?
 The complications and their incidences were: drowsiness (1:2), sore throat after tracheal tube (1:2), pain (1:3), post-op nausea and vomiting (1:4), dizziness (1:5), headache (1:5), and sore throat after laryngeal mask (1:5).